 Alessia Cara represents the modern Canadian pop generation.
 The Brampton-born R&B-pop artist became the first Canadian to win the Grammy for Best New Artist in 2018, with global streaming hits making her one of the most visible Canadian artists of her generation.

 William Prince is the cultural depth signal.
-The Selkirk-born, Peguis First Nation folk-country singer-songwriter is a direct descendant of Chief Peguis, and brings indigenous Canadian musical traditions onto the world’s biggest pre-match stage.
+The Selkirk-born, Peguis First Nation folk-country singer-songwriter is a direct descendant of Chief Peguis, and brings Indigenous Canadian musical traditions onto the world’s biggest pre-match stage.

 Nora Fatehi widens the lineup further.
 The Toronto-born performer of Moroccan descent has built a global career in Bollywood film and music, becoming one of the most-streamed artists across South Asia and the Middle East.
 She also performed on the Qatar 2022 World Cup soundtrack “Light the Sky.”